About Us

 Rachel Manser, Consultant Clinical Psychologist

-Dr. Rachel Manser trained as a Clinical Psychologist with Oxford University.
-She has worked across many NHS settings over the years as a Clinical Psychologist including IAPT, AMHTs, EIS and inpatient settings.
-She has also worked as a therapist on two research trials for people with a bipolar disorder diagnosis using imagery based CBT as well as working on a trial with people distressed by voice hearing.
-Rachel has extensive experience supervising and teaching CBT.
-She currently works as a Clinical Psychologist in an early intervention in psychosis service.
-Rachel works in OCTC as a supervisor, trainer and as deputy course lead on the PG Cert in Enhanced CBT: psychosis and bipolar disorder.
+Dr. Rachel Manser is a Consultant Clinical Psychologist and trained at Oxford University.
+She has worked across many settings as a Clinical Psychologist: in primary care (latterly within IAPT); with Adult Mental Health Teams; in an acute psychiatric inpatient setting and in early intervention in psychosis teams.
+She has also worked as a therapist in clinical research settings, providing imagery-based CBT for people given a bipolar disorder diagnosis as well as with people distressed by hearing voices.
+She has extensive experience supervising and teaching CBT across a range of presentations and to a range of skill levels but with a specialist interest in psychosis and bipolar disorder.
+She works clinically in an early intervention in psychosis service.
+Rachel works in OCTC as a supervisor, trainer and as bipolar curriculum lead on the PG Cert in Enhanced CBT: psychosis and bipolar disorder and co-wrote the OCTC booklet: Bipolar Disorder: Managing mood swings.

 Richard Blackwell, Senior Cognitive Behavioural Psychotherapist